future-rob/Simboard/README.md

 ![simboard-3](https://images.ctfassets.net/uedi4s066skn/2FsNmPgVR2epgJjQ4VX4oi/3aa24d78f782e7c2b1e5e5afa84e4e9d/simboard-1.jpg?w=960&h=752&q=50&fm=webp)

 # Concept
 AR balance training tool.
-Simboard uses the property of [Gyroscopic Procision](https://www.youtube.com/watch?v=ty9QSiVC2g0 "Gyroscopic Procision") to to simulate the transitional force of a wave and give the user the ability to pivot and rotate.
-At it's core is a brushless motor powered flywheel; generating rotational momentum that is amplified by the balance's low surface contact.
-Augmenting the user's sense of balance through continious sensor machine learning loops.
+Simboard uses the property of [Gyroscopic Procision](https://www.youtube.com/watch?v=ty9QSiVC2g0 "Gyroscopic Procision") to simulate the transitional force of a wave and give the user the ability to pivot and rotate.
+At its core is a brushless motor powered flywheel, generating rotational momentum amplified by the balance's low surface contact—augmenting the user's sense of balance through continuous sensor machine learning loops.

-As an early concept the basic mechanics and principals still needs to be built and tested.
-Anything is subject to change as this is an OS development process.
+As an early concept, the basic mechanics and principals still need to be built and tested.
+Anything is subject to change, as this is an OS development process.

-A goal in Simboard is to use a combination of off the shelf and cloud rapid manufacturable parts; 3D print, laser cut aluminum and steel.
-Similar to a drone build with a low barrier of enrty and high degree of customizability.
+A goal in Simboard is to use a combination of off the shelf and cloud rapid manufacturable parts; 3D print, laser-cut aluminum, and steel.
+Similar to a drone build with a low barrier of entry and a high degree of customizability.

 As a simple boilder plate for iteration we are exploring optinons for on chip AI systems such as [SensorTile](https://www.youtube.com/watch?v=1tNwY5EGc9Q "SensorTile") and or other edge / cloud enabled chips such as the [Particle Argon](https://store.particle.io/products/argon "Particle Argon") or [AZ3166 IoT](https://amzn.to/2yH5dZ3 "AZ3166 IoT")